Doing What’s Best for Kids

 Student Advisory Committee

-The Student Advisory Council for students in grades 4-11 have been busy discussing ways to deal with issues surrounding transportation, safe and welcoming spaces, and student rights and responsibilities.
+The Student Advisory Council for students in grades 4-11 have been busy discussing ways to deal with issues surrounding student well-being, safe and welcoming spaces, and student rights and responsibilities.

 ELEMENTARY